adaptris/interlok-docs/docs/pages/cookbook/cookbook-jms.md

 ### JMS ReplyTo Workflow ###

-?> **IMPOARTANT** JmsReplyToWorkflow has been replaced by an object metadata resolvable expression in the format of `%messageObject{JMSReplyTo}` as the destination for a JMS producer.
+?> **IMPORTANT** JmsReplyToWorkflow has been replaced by an object metadata resolvable expression in the format of `%messageObject{JMSReplyTo}` as the destination for a JMS producer.
 This allows the producer to be included at any point of a workflow (or even as part of error-handling).
 This allows more flexibility in workflow design.

 ### JMS Transacted Workflow ###